GitMooreHub/Moore_CS539_Final_Project/README.md

 Below is examples of some of the visuals taken from the analysis:

-First is the correlation plot
+First is the correlation plot which cross matches all features with one another and shows their correlation score.
+This is a very good representation of the data in all as this shows where some exploration may start.
+Overall most features don't correlate but a couple do and this is a good basis to start on.

 ![](https://github.com/GitMooreHub/Moore_CS539_Final_Project/blob/main/images/Correlation-Plot.png)